TheoGuerin64/MinecraftPyList/README.md

 \
 You can import list from NBT schematics !\
 \
-Builds would be released at the 1.0
+Builds would be released at the 1.0\
+\
+Thanks to icongeek26 for the icons : https://www.flaticon.com/authors/icongeek26